paul-g/brabble/performance-aware-programming/lecture1.md

 ## Outline

+Outline for this and next three lectures:

-1. __Measuring__ -- measuring an application performance
+1. __Measuring__ -- measuring application performance in Linux/Java
 2. __Algorithms__ -- the impact of smart programs, efficiently
    implemented
-3. __Hardware__ -- understanding the impact of the underlying
-   hardware on the performance of our programs
+3. __Hardware__ -- the impact of the underlying hardware on the performance of our programs
 4. __Tools__ -- how to get the most of our tools when programming

 # 1. Measuring